-Human JO-1 ELISA kit is untended for detecting in-vitro quantitative concentrations of IgG autoantibodies to Jo 1 in human plasma and serum.
+Human Jo-1 Ab ELISA kit is intended for detecting in-vitro quantitative concentrations of IgG autoantibodies to Jo-1 antibody (Jo-1 Ab, Jo-1 IgG) in human plasma and serum.
 This assay has a minimum analytical sensitivity limit of 1.0 U/ml.

-The minimum detection sensitivity level of human Jo 1 IgG autoantibodies using this human Jo-1 ELISA kit was 1.0 U/ml.
-The dynamic assay range for this kit is 12.5 – 200.0 U/ml.
+The minimum detection sensitivity level of human Jo-1 IgG autoantibodies (Jo-1 antibody, Jo-1 Ab, Jo-1 IgG) using current human Jo-1 antibody ELISA kit was 1.0 U/ml.
+The dynamic range for this assay is 12.5 – 200.0 U/ml.

 - The role of Jo-1 in the immunopathogenesis of polymyositis: current hypotheses.
 Curr Rheumatol Rep. (2003) 5 (6): 425-30.
 Review.
 Ascherman D.P.